odoo/documentation/project/configuration/collaboration.rst

 .. image:: media/manage_collaborate04.png
     :align: center

-If you go now to Odoo Timesheet, your line will be recorded among your other timesheets.
+If you go now to Twenty20 Timesheet, your line will be recorded among your other timesheets.

 Record a timesheet on a task: